 13:10 We could be providing early childhood care for economically disadvantaged and otherwise troubled kids, and we could be doing it for free.
 And we could be nudging kids like Will off of the path that we're on.
 There are other states that do that, but we don't.

 13:28 We could be providing special schools, at both the high school level and the middle school level, but even in K-5, that target economically and otherwise disadvantaged kids, and particularly kids who have had exposure to the juvenile justice system.
 There are a handful of states that do that; Texas doesn't.

-13:48 There's one other thing we can be doing -- well, there are a bunch of other things that we could be doing -- there's one other thing that we could be doing that I'm going to mention, and this is gonna be the only controversial thing that I say today.
+13:47 There's one other thing we can be doing -- well, there are a bunch of other things -- there's one other thing that I'm going to mention, and this is going to be the only controversial thing that I say today.
 We could be intervening much more aggressively into dangerously dysfunctional homes, and getting kids out of them before their moms pick up butcher knives and threaten to kill them.
-If we're gonna do that, we need a place to put them.
+If we're going to do that, we need a place to put them.

 14:15 Even if we do all of those things, some kids are going to fall through the cracks and they're going to end up in that last chapter before the murder story begins, they're going to end up in the juvenile justice system.
 And even if that happens, it's not yet too late.
 There's still time to nudge them, if we think about nudging them rather than just punishing them.

-17:51 If we make the picture bigger and devote our attention to the earlier chapters, then we're never going to write the first sentence that begins the death penalty story.
+17:50 If we make the picture bigger and devote our attention to the earlier chapters, then we're never going to write the first sentence that begins the death penalty story.